 *Prerequisite: HUM6353 Arts in Medicine Professional Seminar.

 This course engages students in advanced practice and assessment in arts in health in a healthcare or community environment.
 Students design their own ultimate challenge and hands-on learning experience as the culmination of the Master of Arts (MA) in Arts in Medicine degree by implementing and conducting an assessment (evaluation or research) of an arts program or practice with the goal of developing professional-level practice and/or management and assessment skills.
 The course requirements include a literature review, meetings with an approved on-site supervisor and the course instructor, discussion board posts and comments, program evaluation or research, a presentation to MA in Arts in Medicine program peers, and a culminating paper.
 The coursework is intended to deepen and integrate the student’s understanding of professional arts in health practice.
+Note: This course requires a one-time 20-minute synchronous Capstone Qualifier video call with 2-3 faculty members.

 Prerequisite: HUM6354 Arts in Medicine Advanced Professional Seminar.